How to Plant Strawberries

 The planting site must be well-drained, that is why you may see commercial growers planting in hilled up rows.
 Raised beds are a very good option for strawberry plants.

 Start with healthy, disease-free plants.
 If picking them yourself, choose plants that have large crowns with healthy, light-colored roots.
 If you ordered online, open the package immediately and inspect them.

 If moldy, send the strawberry plants directly back.
-If you can’t plant them immediately, wrap the strawberry plants in wet paper towels, put them in a bag, and store them in your refrigerator until you can plant strawberry plants outside.
-Or plant them up in small pots and keep in a cool but above freezing place.
+If you can’t plant them immediately, wrap the strawberry plants in wet paper towels, put them in a bag, and store them in your refrigerator until you can plant them outside.
+Or plant them up in small pots and keep them in a cool but above freezing place.

 For spring planting, as soon as the soil is dry and able to be worked (for many that would usually March or April), you should plant your strawberries.
 The plants need to be well-established before the temperatures rise in the summer months.

 Planting strawberry plants should be done on a cloudy or overcast day or during the late afternoon.
 Soak bareroot strawberries in tepid water to hydrate well.

 Provide adequate space for sprawling.
 Some say to set plants out 18 inches (1-½ feet) apart to leave room for runners and leave 4 feet between rows.
 Strawberry will send out runners, which in turn will send out their own runners.
 The everbearing strawberries I planted in the video said to plant 8 to 10 inches apart on the box so that is what I did.

 I plant them closer than 18 inches I have limited space and I cut off the runners until later in the summer so the plants focus on producing flowers and fruit.